Oldranda1414/AutoDev/docs/conclusion.md

 Although the projects used are a good sample of non trivial projects, as a dataset they do lack in variety, being mainly centered on sbt (scala/java) projects.
 Other projects could be added to the dataset to test for other languages and tech stacks.

 The idea of providing the models multiple attempts to generate working code was implemented late in development.
-For this reason data about how many attempts where necessary to for every test conditions to generate correct code was not recorded.
-It might be interesting to repeat the test and collecting data on attempt numbers as this could be a good insight in model performances.
+For this reason data about how many attempts where necessary for every test conditions to generate correct code was not recorded.
+It might be interesting to repeat the test and collect data on attempt numbers as this could be a good insight in model performances, or at the minimum on the ability of LLMs to generate correct Nix code.

-TODO say that you wanted to do simulations but couldn't
+The simulations executed where in total 288 in the span of 15 days.
+Unfurtunatly a powerfull machine with modern GPU's was not available during the projects development.
+For this reason the number of tests prompts, models and total simulations was kept low to ensure the project could be finished within a sane timeframe.
+If a more suited machine could be used for further testing the number of variables considered for the simulations and, consequently, the number of tests executed could rise considerably gaining further insights.

 ### Improve prompt customization